hewang93/ForTheKids/README.md

 2) make a folder, git clone thisrepositoryurl, or git pull if you already have it. should be able to open the project in unity.
 3) watch the first few videos in this series: https://www.youtube.com/watch?v=oK_NzdVSxaQ
 4) figure out how to make sprite sheets and use them in Unity

+Also, please put the following in your .gitignore:
+Temp/
+Obj/
+UnityGenerated/
+Library/
+Assets/AssetStoreTools*